- The image of a brand will be associated with words, ideas, contexts, and situations.

-While it had some interesting information, I quickly understood while reading why I had never heard of it: it kinda sucks.
+While it had some interesting information, I quickly understood why it was unknown: it kinda sucks.

 It’s unclear, unspecific, uselessly long, and difficult to understand.
-The author doesn’t write about anything we know for certain and makes assumptions about psychological principles that may or may not hold true.
+The author doesn’t write about anything we know for certain and makes assumptions about psychological principles.

 Furthermore, he keeps on introducing what he’s about to say instead of just saying it (Ray Dalio did the same thing in the Changing World Order and it annoys me).

 The introduction has an introduction, and each chapter has an introduction, and each part of each chapter has an introduction.
 And each chapter has a “takeaways” section as if we hadn’t understood the idea after ten times already.

-As a result, the main and only takeaway of the book (ideas are organized in mental networks linked to other ideas and concepts) is repeated a hundred times.
+As a result, the only takeaway of the book is repeated a hundred times.

 While the info itself is easy to digest, the author’s writing style complicates it for no reason (Eg: giving two names to one principle and explaining them twice with two different examples despite the principles being the exact same one!!!).

 Let’s be honest, most of the content comes from Thinking Fast and Slow and The 22 Immutable Laws of Marketing.

 The “new” content isn’t facts, but possibilities for which there is no scientific consensus, hence no value.

 Great books got good content and great style.
 This one got neither.

-You can therefore safely skip it and enjoy the summary of Brand Seduction I have prepared for you.
+You can therefore safely skip it and enjoy the summary I have prepared for you.